 - Am I assigned an Advisor?

-Biological Sciences and MCB students are not assigned a specific advisor.
-You may choose to meet with any one or more of the advisors.
+Biology and MCB students are not assigned a specific advisor.
+You may choose to meet with any one or more of the advisors on staff.

-We do encourage you, however to find an advisor that you are more comfortable speaking with, and try to meet with that person throughout your time at Illinois.
+We do encourage you, however, to find an advisor that you are comfortable speaking with, and try to meet with that person throughout your time at Illinois.

 - How do I make an appointment?

-Please call (217) 333-6774 during normal business hours or stop by 164A Burrill to schedule an appointment with the advisor of your choice.
+Please call (217) 333-6774 during normal business hours, stop by room 200 Burrill, or use our Online Scheduler to schedule an appointment with the advisor of your choice.
 We're sorry but we do not make appointments via email.
 If you get the answering machine when you call, please speak slowly and clearly, leaving your name and a phone number where we can reach you.
 We will return your call as soon as we are able.